top of page

 Malnutrition is not only an effect of poverty, it perpetuates the cycle of poverty.
 Much research shows that children who are undernourished tend to suffer from learning difficulties and end up poorer.
 Proper feeding is the first step in breaking the cycle of poverty.
 Malnourishment of the mothers during pregnancy and nursing, as well as undernourishment of the children in the first 1000 days has a direct correlation to the high incidence of special needs and children with learning deficiencies in the country.

-Introducing them to basic concepts of health and nutrition and then providing them education and practical ways to plant, raise and prepare foods to empower them to become healthy and self-sustaining once more as their ancestors were.
+Introducing them to basic concepts of health and nutrition and then providing them education and practical ways to plant, raise and prepare foods, empowers them to become healthy and self-sustaining once more as their ancestors were.

 DSC_3768.jpg